Recovery Ways also offers theses additional fentanyl addiction treatment programs:

 Fentanyl Detox and Withdrawal

 If the patient was a heavy Fentanyl user they may need to be weaned off it before starting withdrawal.
 Which is another reason that the medically supervised detox is best, once the doctor knows how it was taken and how much then they can accurately decide the best route to recovery.
-Typically if the patient has to be tapered off they will first be switched to a different less threatening opiate such as morphine or methadone.
+Typically if the patient has to be tapered off they will first be switched to a different less threatening opiate.

 Withdrawal can take between several days to a week.
 Our medical team is present to administer medications to ease the symptoms and help with any anxiety, nausea, or insomnia.
 Having a medically monitored detox will make it better for the patient since the withdrawal symptoms can be so difficult.
 After the detox is complete our therapists can help the user identify the underlying reason for taking the drug and help them learn how to stay clean.